 Before activating Shopify Payments, you should know that the costs vary based on your Shopify subscription plan.
 If you want to lower your credit card rates, you must upgrade your subscription.

-Besides credit card rates, the fees you should take into account are the processing fees applied when selling in multiple currencies.
+Besides credit card fees, the fees you should take into account are the processing fees applied when selling products in multiple currencies.

 Getting paid when using Shopify Payments

 We’re sure you want to know how much it takes to get paid when using Shopify Payments.